-- 6.38 By the time a planning application is ready for submission the applicant shall be able to provide to the authority: - 1.
+- 6.42.
+By the time a planning application is ready for submission the applicant shall be able to provide to the authority: - 1.
 All protected/priority species/habitat surveys highlighted as required by Natural England's standing advice Planning Application Validation: Milton Keynes Requirements for Biodiversity - 2.
-A detailed mitigation and or compensation scheme guided by the results of previously undertaken surveys (where applicable); - 3.
+A detailed mitigation and or compensation scheme guided by the results of previously undertaken surveys (where applicable) An explanation, with evidence, of the assessment and decision-making process and the reasons for a particular course of action or piece of advice should be clearly documented and made available where required and/or necessary.; - 3.
 Demonstrate how the development will achieve the biodiversity net gain.
 Developers should have regard to the draft Environment Bill.
-Under the future Act it is likely that the developer will need to be able to demonstrate a minimum of 10% benefit to biodiversity to be delivered by the application. - 6.39 Submission of these documents will greatly assist in the speedy arrival of a decision on your planning application.
+Under the future Act it is likely that the developer will need to be able to demonstrate a minimum of 10% benefit to biodiversity to be delivered by the application. - 6.43.
+Submission of these documents will greatly assist in the speedy arrival of a decision on your planning application.